 But what qualifications would this usually be?
 The online doctor of pharmacy from the University of Findlay is a popular option and shows the kind of award needed.
 Consistently rated as a top national university, their program can be completed in as little as four years and teaches students all they need to know for a successful pharmacy career.

 A major part of any qualification like this is placements.
-These enable students to get first-hand experience of working as a pharmacist.
+These enable students to get first-hand experience working as pharmacists.
 It also means they are fully prepared to step into the role post-graduation.
 The scope of jobs in the sector now means that a range of placement options are available to trainees.

 Clinical placements